-At the end of 1985 he retired from racing for good, though since returned to the paddock, first as a team boss at Jaguar and more recently as the non-executive chairman of Mercedes.
+At the end of 1985 he retired from racing for good, though since returned to the paddock, first as a team boss at Jaguar and more recently as the non-executive chairman of Mercedes until his death in 2019.
 He’s the standard to which all driver comebacks are measured and to be honest, one which will probably never be beaten.

 Top image (c) Ferrari